Please review the policies below. LPI policies are subject to change, please refer to these policies frequently for the most up to date information.

 The LPI program will attempt to be architecture-neutral when possible.
 When architecture-specific knowledge is deemed important for the purposes of the program, Intel “PC” architectures will be used for reference.
 Other architectures may be optionally included for testing as demand warrants.

-We require the candidates to pass all exams from exam 101 up to the required level.
-Motivation: At the higher levels, we can only guarantee the necessary background and a complete and consistent program if the candidates actually pass the initial exams.
+For the LPIC program, we require candidates to pass all exams from exam 101 up to the desired level of certification.
+Exams may be taken in any order, however, higher level certifications will not be awarded until the lower level certifications have been attained.
+Motivation: At the higher levels, we can only guarantee the necessary background and a complete and consistent program if the candidates pass the lower level exams.

 Bounding the Certification Program